bbottema/simple-java-mail/API_DOCUMENTATION_IMPROVEMENT_PLAN/README.md

 From the repository root, run the targeted module tests for every code change, then the complete Maven test suite in a release-capable environment.

-The plan is complete when every item is `Done`, all checkboxes above are checked, website and Javadoc builds pass, examples compile or are explicitly marked pseudocode, and the website contains no claims contradicted by the 9.1.5 implementation.
+The plan is complete when every item is `Done`, all checkboxes above are checked, website and Javadoc builds pass, concrete examples have been reviewed against the current API, and the website contains no claims contradicted by the 9.1.5 implementation.